Stimulus package update: Trump pushes for 'larger' COVID-19 relief bill, prioritizing $1,200 checks

 "I thought it was very thoughtful and actually is in a way very meaningful if you're looking at Republicans and Democrats coming together in a bipartisan way," Meadows told reporters.
 Meadows, however, spent much of August negotiating with Senate Republicans to produce the much smaller $650 billion measure.
 And it was clear the $1.5 trillion total is a non-starter with most Republicans.

-"We'd have to see what's in it, but I think it's difficult," said House Republican leader Kevin McCarthy, D-Calif.
+"We'd have to see what's in it, but I think it's difficult," said House Republican leader Kevin McCarthy, R-Calif.

 Rep. Abigail Spanberger, D-Va., said Wednesday that worries among Democrats are not limited to frontline lawmakers in Trump-won districts like hers.
 "The concern about being able to actually move forward with a relief package has been top of mind for just about every member of Congress that I've spoken to," she said.